 - Business loss (because of bankruptcy, foreclosure or natural disaster)

-- High cost of attendance because of circumstances such as higher-than-usual book or supply expenses or child care costs (Note that cost of attendance can only be adjusted for child care expenses if the student is (1) single and provides at least 51 percent of the child's support; (2) married, with a spouse/partner who is employed at least 20 hours per week; or (3) married, with a spouse/partner who is also a student.)
+- High Cost of Attendance because of higher-than-usual book or supply expenses or child care costs (this can only be adjusted if the student is (1) single and provides at least 51 percent of the child's support; (2) married, with a spouse/partner who is employed at least 20 hours per week; or (3) married, with a spouse/partner who is also a student.)

-For many students and parents the best available option for the current year often will be a federal loan.
-Federally funded educational loans such as the PLUS Loan offer favorable terms, including low interest rates and the option to defer payments until six months after the student graduates.
-Students whose parents cannot borrow a PLUS Loan are eligible for additional unsubsidized Direct Loan funds.
+For many, the best available option for the current year may be a federal loan.
+Federally funded programs such as the PLUS Loan offer favorable terms, including good rates and the option to defer payments until six months after student graduation.
+Students whose parents are denied a PLUS Loan are eligible for additional unsubsidized Direct Loan funds.

 Use of Professional Judgment: Evaluation of financial aid applications, re-evaluation of an aid package or an appeal of a financial aid decision, are handled through a review process using professional judgment by financial aid professionals in the U-M Office of Financial Aid.
 Any request to our office is considered using best professional practices and making such a request does not guarantee approval.
 Financial aid regulations are subject to change through legislation or policy changes by the U.S. Department of Education.